raghavendraanegundi/RestRequestJsonComparator/README.md

 ## Features:

 - Computes the load for each thread based on number of endpoints in file, thread count set in config.json and loadperthread set in config.json
-- Spawns threads based on above computation and assigns load to each thread
+- Spawn threads based on above computation and assigns load to each thread
 - Reads endpoints from two different input files and sends http requests to the endpoints.
 - Compare the responses of endpoints from both the input files line by line
-- The output is written into an result.csv file by default, can be changed in config.json
+- The output is written into a result.csv file by default, can be changed in config.json

 ## Example input files: